United Malays National Organisation leadership elections: Since 2013

 The UMNO's bonus votes and quota system were succeeded by the indirect election with an electoral college comprising electors representing the party's 191 divisions, involving 146,500 UMNO grassroot members got to vote instead of previously limited to only 2,000 over delegates.
 Umno has 3.3 million members.
 Delegates from the branches who previously could only choose division office bearers, now have the liberty to choose leaders up to the Supreme Council.
 And under the previous system, only 2,500 delegates were eligible to choose the party's top line up.

-All the ambitious UMNO members who plan to scale the party ranks can register to contest for any position.
-All they have to do is to hand over their nomination forms for the Wanita, Pemuda, Puteri wings and Supreme Council positions before the deadline for nomination submission.
+All the UMNO members who plan to scale the party ranks can register to contest for any position.
+The only requirement is to submit their nomination forms to Wanita, Pemuda, Puteri wings and Supreme Council positions before the deadline for nomination submission.

 The new party polling system has opened the doors for anyone registered as a party member for at least one term (three years) to contest at the divisional level.

 As for the Supreme Council — members, vice presidents, deputy president and even the president — the minimum requirement is that they have to be division office bearers for at least one term (three years).